 - Early childhood educators working outside of schools earn wages in the 2nd percentile of annual earnings.
-These wages have remained stagnant since 2015, neither increasing nor keeping up with inflation or cost of living changes. - In all states, early childhood educators working outside of schools earn less than 2/3 of the median wage for all occupations in the state^{vi} - In Illinois, wages for early childhood educators working outside of schools are similar to those of manicurists, cashiers, and hotel desk clerks.
-Wages for preschool teachers in Illinois are similar to those of bank tellers and receptionists.^{vii}
+These wages have remained stagnant since 2015, neither increasing nor keeping up with inflation or cost of living changes.^{vi} - In Illinois, early childhood educators working outside of schools earn wages similar to other low-wage professions, such as manicurists, cashiers, and hotel desk clerks.
+Wages for preschool teachers in Illinois are similar to those of bank tellers and receptionists. vii For this reason, the early childhood field often faces competition for workers from these industries.

-These low wages are not aligned to educator qualifications: nearly half (46%) of licensed child care center teachers in Illinois have a BA or higher, and nearly all school-based preschool teachers have a BA or higher.
-VIII
+These low wages are not aligned to educator qualifications: nearly half (46%) of licensed child care center teachers in Illinois have a BA or higher, nearly three-quarters have completed an associate's degree or higher, and nearly all school-based preschool teachers have a BA or higher. viii